Beer Stouts Of America

 Our sense of smell in responsible for about 80% of what we taste.
 It is very difficult to smell anything in a bottle or a can.
 Pour into a glass and give it a gentle swirl to increase the surface area the beer covers.
 Allowing for a better sniff.
 What do you smell?
 If it's more floral, grassy, or citrusy chances are it's due to the hop tones in the beer.
 Coffee, caramel, chocolate, or toasty it's probably the malts.
 Even bad smells such as cat pee, a hospital, or sweat can end up being good things.

 You realize (warning, side tracking!) just when you assume you are completely blind to ads you see an ad that for some reason catches your attention.
-Just noticed an awesome banner for a dependable Airdrie based sod installer.
+Just noticed an awesome banner for a litigation lawyer.
 They ought to get the mention :) Alright, my apologies ladies and gentlemen, returning to it.

 Yet another reason to pour your beer in a glass.
 Look at the color; is it golden, red, black, or brown?
 Clarity can show you whether it is filtered or not.
 If you see chunks in your beer there's a good chance it's gone bad(or it's backwash from a thirsty friend) Some beers have been carbonated naturally in the bottle with yeast.
 This will leave a bit of the yeast in a film settled on the bottom.
 Though it won't kill you, I suggest separating this when pouring.